rithikrn/foamgci/examples/wedge15Ma5/README.md

 # Example: Mach-5 oblique shock over a 15-degree wedge

-Grid-convergence verification of the area-averaged ramp-surface pressure on a four-grid hierarchy, checked against exact oblique-shock theory and analysed with the `foamgci` library.
+Grid-convergence verification on a four-grid hierarchy, checked against exact oblique-shock theory and analysed with the `foamgci` library.
 This is the second example.
-It reuses the library unchanged and reads a different OpenFOAM output from the forward step, so it doubles as the portability demonstration: same GCI engine, new data source.
+It reuses the library unchanged and reads **two** OpenFOAM outputs per grid, so it doubles as the portability demonstration: the same GCI engine handles a new data source (`surfaceFieldValue`) *and* the one the forward step already used (`fieldMinMax`), in a single analysis.

+- **Primary QoI** (`surfaceFieldValue`): the area-averaged ramp-surface pressure — an integrated functional, reference-anchored against the exact post-shock `p2/p1`.
+This is a *new* output type vs the forward step and carries the verification verdict.
+- **Secondary QoI** (`fieldMinMax`): the global `max(p)` — the *same* output type the forward step used, kept here for cross-case consistency.
+Its value also tends to `p2`, but the post-shock plateau makes the extremum location degenerate, so foamgci's localization check flags it.
+The contrast between a well-posed surface integral and a degenerate pointwise extremum that target the same physical pressure is the methodological point.

 ## What lives where

 - `0/`, `constant/`, `system/`: the committed OpenFOAM case (this copy is the **fine** grid).
-These are the OpenFOAM-4.x `wedge15Ma5` tutorial files, unchanged except for two case-specific additions in `system/` (a `surfaceFieldValue` function object in `controlDict` and a `decomposeParDict`).
+These are the OpenFOAM-4.x `wedge15Ma5` tutorial files, unchanged except for two case-specific additions in `system/`: two function objects in `controlDict` (a `surfaceFieldValue` named `wallPressure` and a `fieldMinMax`) and a `decomposeParDict`.
 - `submit.sh`: SLURM runner, identical to the forward-step example.
 Mesh, decompose, run, reconstruct.
 - `gci/`: the analysis driver for THIS case.
 It `import`s `foamgci` (the